There are two main types of visas:

 A foreign national, who is not otherwise ineligible to enter the United States, can apply for an EB-5 a/k/a “investor’s visa.”

-The qualified employees do not include the immigrant investor; spouse, or children of the applicant; or any foreign national in any nonimmigrant status (such as an H-1B visa holder) or who a person who is not authorized to work in the United States.
+The qualified employees do not include the immigrant investor; spouse, or children of the applicant; or any foreign national in any nonimmigrant status (such as an H-1B visa holder) or a person who is not authorized to work in the United States.

-No. While this process does not provide lawful status or a pathway to permanent residence or citizenship, individuals whose cases are deferred will not be removed from the United States for a two year period, subject to renewal, and may also receive employment authorization.
+No. While this process does not provide lawful status or a pathway to permanent residence or citizenship, individuals whose cases are deferred will not be removed from the United States for a two-year period, subject to renewal, and may also receive employment authorization.

-When your child reaches his or her 21st birthday, that child can petition for you but in order to remain in the United States and receive your ‘green card’ you must have entered the United states legally, with some exceptions otherwise you will have to depart from the United States to get an immigrant visa.
+When your child reaches his or her 21st birthday, that child can petition for you but in order to remain in the United States and receive your ‘green card’ you must have entered the United States legally, with some exceptions otherwise you will have to depart from the United States to get an immigrant visa.

-There is a section of law that helps your particular circumstance.
-If a child is born outside of the United States during the temporary visit abroad of a mother who is a lawful permanent resident alien (green card holder) of the United States and the child ‘s application for admission to the United States is made within 2 years of birth, the child is accompanied by the parent who is applying for readmission as a permanent resident upon the first return of the parent to the United States after the birth of the child, and the accompanying parent is found to be admissible to the United States then the child may be admitted as a Lawful Permanent Residence.
+There is a section of the law that helps your particular circumstance.
+If a child is born outside of the United States during the temporary visit abroad of a mother who is a lawful permanent resident alien (green card holder) of the United States and the child‘s application for admission to the United States is made within 2 years of birth, the child is accompanied by the parent who is applying for readmission as a permanent resident upon the first return of the parent to the United States after the birth of the child, and the accompanying parent is found to be admissible to the United States then the child may be admitted as a Lawful Permanent Residence.

 Unfortunately, biological parents lose all rights as parents and cannot benefit from the immigration or citizenship status that an adopted child gains through adoption.